Glass ceiling: "Organization effort"

+To successfully overcome the glass ceiling at the organizational level, a commitment to continuous improvement is paramount.
+This entails regularly evaluating the effectiveness of diversity and inclusion initiatives through methods such as surveys, feedback mechanisms, and data analysis.
+Organizations must remain adaptable, ready to adjust their strategies as necessary to tackle evolving challenges and capitalize on opportunities for enhancement.

 Related concepts

 "Glass escalator"

 A parallel phenomenon called the "glass escalator" has also been recognized.
 As more men join fields that were previously dominated by women, such as nursing and teaching, the men are promoted and given more opportunities compared to the women, as if the men were taking escalators and the women were taking the stairs.
 The chart from Carolyn K. Broner shows an example of the glass escalator in favor of men for female-dominant occupations in schools.
 While women have historically dominated the teaching profession, men tend to take higher positions in school systems such as deans or principals.

-Men benefit financially from their gender status in historically female fields, often "reaping the benefits of their token status to reach higher levels in female-dominated work."
+Men benefit financially from their gender status in historically female fields, often "reaping the benefits of their token status to reach higher levels in female-dominated work".

 A 2008 study published in Social Problems found that sex segregation in nursing did not follow the "glass escalator" pattern of disproportional vertical distribution; rather, men and women gravitated towards different areas within the field, with male nurses tending to specialize in areas of work perceived as "masculine".
 The article noted that "men encounter powerful social pressures that direct them away from entering female-dominated occupations (Jacobs 1989, 1993)".
-Since female-dominated occupations are usually characterized with more feminine activities, men who enter these jobs can be perceived socially as "effeminate, homosexual, or sexual predators".
+Since female-dominated occupations are usually characterized by more feminine activities, men who enter these jobs can be perceived socially as "effeminate, homosexual, or sexual predators".

 "Sticky floors"

 In the literature on gender discrimination, the concept of "sticky floors" complements the concept of a glass ceiling.
 Sticky floors can be described as the pattern that women are, compared to men, less likely to start to climb the job ladder.
 This is often due to discriminatory employment pattern that keeps workers, mainly women, in the lower ranks of the job scale, with low mobility and invisible barriers to career advancement.
 Thereby, this phenomenon is related to gender differentials at the bottom of the wage distribution.
 Building on the seminal study by Booth and co-authors in European Economic Review, during the last decade economists have attempted to identify sticky floors in the labour market.
-They found empirical evidence for the existence of sticky floors in countries such as Australia, Belgium, Italy, Thailand and the United States.
+They found empirical evidence for the existence of sticky floors in countries such as Australia, Belgium, Italy, Thailand, and the United States.